galenwilkerson/Functional-Percolation/README.md

 # Functional Percolation

-**A theory of how information processing emerges in networked systems**
+**A theory of the emergence of information processing in networked systems**

 <figure>